permutationlock/simple_web_game_server/examples/tic_tac_toe/README.md

 ./game_server
 ```

-Then, once all three are running, go to **https://localhost:9092** in any
+Once all three are running, go to **https://localhost:9092** in any
 browser to access the app.